 3 Installing Git

 .
-If you don’t have git, install it following the instructions here.
-If you have a very old version of git you might want to update to a later version.
+If you don’t have Git (or need to update it), follow the instructions here.
 If you’re on a Mac you can also install it using Homebrew and simple brew install git

 .